eyalroz/gpu-kernel-runner/README.md

                                 intermediate representation
       --print-compilation-log   Print the compilation log to the standard output
-      --write-compilation-log   Write the compilation log to a file --compilation-log-file arg
+      --write-compilation-log arg
-                                Save the compilation log to the specified file (regardless of whether it's printed)
+                                Path of a file into which to write the compilation log (regardless of whether it's printed to standard output)
+      --print-execution-durations
+                                Print the execution duration, in nanoseconds,
+                                of each kernel invocation to the standard output
+      --write-execution-durations arg
+                                Path of a file into which to write the execution durations, in nanoseconds, for each kernel invocation (regardless of whether they're
+                                printed to standard output)
       --generate-line-info      Add source line information to the intermediate representation code (PTX) (default: true) -b, --block-dimensions arg    Set grid block dimensions in threads